tmakatos/qemu/docs/devel/vfio-user.rst

 UNIX domain socket and introduce basic support for the other two types of sockets without considering performance implications.

-This document does not yet describe any internal details of the server-side implementation, however QEMU's VFIO client implementation will have to be adapted according to this protocol in order to support vfio-user virtual devices.

 VFIO
 ====